Assessment and Management of Minor Illness

 Course Deliver & Duration

-The module will be delivered through a series of interactive lectures, workshops and skills sessions.
-The content of the module will include anatomy, physiology, and patho-physiology underpinning minor illness and the assessment and management of these patients.
+The course will be delivered through a series of interactive lectures, workshops and skills sessions.
+The content will include anatomy, physiology, and patho-physiology underpinning minor illness and the assessment and management of these patients.

-The delivery pattern is one day a month for four months and a final two days at the end of the module, one of which will be for completion of the practical clinical examination.
-Formative opportunities will be offered to students throughout the module in preparation for this final practical summative assessment.
+The delivery pattern is one day a month for four months and a final two days at the end of the course, one of which will be for completion of the practical clinical examination.
+Formative opportunities will be offered to students throughout in preparation for this final practical summative assessment.

 |Notional Study Time||200 hours (accredited) or 150 hours (non-accredited)|

 Teesside University UCCE in Assessment and Management of Minor Illness 20 credits levels 6